-24 Headless CMS That Should Be On Your Radar in 2019
+34 Headless CMS That Should Be On Your Radar

 Availability: Free, premium and enterprise plans available.

-India-based Quintype is an API-driven headless CMS geared toward digital media organizations and news media outlets.Founded in 2014, Quintype’s built-in editing interface allows for collaborative content production and features configurable workflow management, automated publishing, card-based organization and support for both multilingual and multi-format content.
+India-based Quintype is an API-driven headless CMS geared toward digital media organizations and news media outlets.Founded in 2014, Quintype’s built-in editing interface allows for collaborative contentproduction and features configurable workflow management, automated publishing, card-based organization and support for both multilingual and multi-format content.

 Quintype’s personalization engine provides engagement tracking, real-time analytics, automated daily reports, and author performance.
-Furthermore, Quintype’s “auto-scaling infrastructure” supports Facebook Instant Articles, Google AMP, content syndication and push notifications.
+Furthermore, Quintype’s “auto-scaling infrastructure” supports Facebook Instant Articles, Googe AMP, content syndication and push notifications.

 Availability: Free trial available.
-Enterprise plans also available.
+Enterprise plans are also available.

 Launched in 2015, Sanity is an open source headless CMS that was developed in Oslo, Norway.
 Built on JavaScript and React.js, Sanity features a WYSIWYG rich text editor which allows you to embed editable data in running text and defer markup to render time.
 It also comes with a Sweet Query API that enables you to cache multiple queries on a single request.